-Execute install.sh in a “bash” shell (other shells, such as “dash”, are not supported):
+Step 3 – Execute install.sh in a “bash” shell (other shells, such as “dash”, are not supported) to run the installation:

-Use the existing ps directory as installation directory.
+Use the existing ps directory as the installation directory.

 Follow the instructions.
-Setup will prompt you for several existing data directories (Olap, Jedox Web, and ETL Server), asking you whether you want to keep existing data or replace it with new data.
-If you choose to replace, your existing data will be lost for the respective directory.
+Setup will prompt you for several existing data directories (OLAP, Jedox Web, and ETL Server), asking you whether you want to keep existing data or replace it with new data.
+If you choose to replace it, your existing data will be lost for the respective directory.

 For Supervision Server, a folder with sample scripts (called “sample_scripts”) will be created.
-If you had used a custom script, you need to re-add it after setup has finished.
+If you had custom scripts in the old installation, you must add them again after setup is complete.

 As described above, most data is kept in place when running an update installation.